Land Rover G4 Challenge: Not for the faint-hearted

 The Bolivian countryside provides both an incredible backdrop and a host of challenges.
-Amongst the rocky ravines, dusty switch backs, towering rock monoliths and vast salt lakes, the competitions team have found a plethora of daunting activities to thoroughly test the competitors.
+Amongst the rocky ravines, dusty switchbacks, towering rock monoliths, and vast salt lakes, the competitions team have found a plethora of daunting activities to thoroughly test the competitors.

 On each day of the Challenge, the bi-national teams will navigate their Land Rover LR 3 (Bolivia) and Range Rover Sport (Thailand & Laos) through rugged and technically challenging terrain to reach each competition location.

-Selecting the required equipment from their vehicle (kayak, mountain bike, climbing kit etc), they will then push themselves physically and mentally to the limit as they complete the task and try to gain an advantage over the rest of the field.
+Selecting the required equipment from their vehicle (kayak, mountain bike, climbing kit, etc), they will then push themselves physically and mentally to the limit as they complete the task and try to gain an advantage over the rest of the field.
 Then it’s back into the vehicle, determine the strategy for the next competition and turn concentration to the road as they wind, rock crawl, winch and river cross their way to the next venue.

-The high altitudes of Bolivia will become a factor as competitors wind their way in excess of 4,000 metres above sea level.
+The high altitudes of Bolivia will become a factor as competitors wind their way in excess of 4,000 meters above sea level.
 Steep 4×4 rock crawls, rugged mountain bike descents, tricky physical navigational challenges and negotiating white water rapids in kayaks will keep the blood pumping and the competitors sucking thin mountain air into heaving lungs.
 At night competitors will rest-up from the cold mountain air, crawl into their cozy dome tents and wake to another spectacular Bolivian morning where it will all start again.